 Part of UC Berkeley's research mission is to ensure that the campus environment serves as a learning laboratory for students and researchers.
 Recognizing that the campus environment is a shared resource managed by professional staff, the campus has a review process is in place to ensure that facility-related teaching and class and research projects respect and protect this common good.
-Examples of projects that require this review are community gardens, art installations, building materials testing, office lighting changes, tracking or modifying building controls or systems, etc., including undergraduate and graduate thesis work.
-This process will help you be successful by connecting you to the right resources and stakeholders.
+Examples of projects that require this review are community gardens, art installations, etc.

 Do you know of other funding opportunities?

-If you find other grants that might be of interest to the UC Berkeley sustainability community, please let us know.
-You can write to us at email@example.com.
+If you find other grants that might be of interest to the UC Berkeley sustainability community, please let us know by emailing email@example.com.